MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 ![download](https://user-images.githubusercontent.com/99157857/178126194-a6d65821-786e-4d53-a364-5d0178c6d765.png)

-Long storty compacted:

-  *I live in Santa Monica CA
-  *originally from Portland OR
-  *earned a BA from Portland State University, which was recently ranked by US World & News Reprot as the most liberal university in the USA.
+  *earned a BA from Portland State University, which was recently ranked by US World & News Report as the most liberal university in the USA.
   *since leaving college, I've worked in the sporting goods industry.
 From sourcing to logistics to product development, a tiny amount of design and product management.
   *I moved to the Los Angeles area in 2007
   *I worked for Generic-Business-Name for 3 years